notjrbauer/super-secret-interview/RFC.md

 ## Trade Offs

-### Syncing State - Channels vs Mutex

-Channels will allow an easier primative for allowing the broker routine to communicate/keep track of our worker routines.

 ### Inmem vs Real Persistence

 Restarting the broker service will wipe its queue, and the state of its old and new